Submit Benchmarks!

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 6800 XT should in theory be a bit faster than the Radeon R9 Fury X in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon RX 6800 XT should be just a bit faster than the Radeon R9 Fury X overall. (explain)

-Texel RateThe Radeon RX 6800 XT will be quite a bit (approximately 96%) faster with regards to anisotropic filtering than the Radeon R9 Fury X. (explain)
+Texel RateThe Radeon RX 6800 XT will be much (more or less 96%) better at texture filtering than the Radeon R9 Fury X. (explain)

-Pixel RateThe Radeon RX 6800 XT should be a lot (approximately 248%) faster with regards to anti-aliasing than the Radeon R9 Fury X, and also capable of handling higher screen resolutions more effectively. (explain)
+Pixel RateThe Radeon RX 6800 XT is a lot (more or less 248%) more effective at FSAA than the Radeon R9 Fury X, and also should be capable of handling higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison